dangarlen/MusicTutorStudio/.docs/MTS-json.md

 ### Instructional Color Mapping (`noteColorDesignation`)

 Each field below is optional and user-defined. `"black"` is excluded and always renders as default.
+Only the following keys are saved into `practiceUnitHeader.noteColorDesignation`:

 - **noteColorDesignation.red** → Meaning of red notes in this unit
 - **noteColorDesignation.blue** → Meaning of blue notes in this unit